Winter 2026 - 3 Credit Hours

 - Go through the slides before each lecture (even briefly).
 Come to the lecture with questions.

-- Make hand-written notes.
+- Make hand-written notes during lectures.

 - The homework are meant to be an essential part of your learning experience.
 Start early!